-Apart from Dublin and Cork, there’s very few traffic in Ireland, which is great for us travelers.
+Apart from Dublin and Cork, there’s very little traffic in Ireland, which is great for travelers.
 If you are taking the car to Dublin & Cork, expect major traffic and huge problems to park.
-You won’t find free parking and it will be extremely expensive.
+You won’t find free parking, and it will be costly.
 You may need to pay as much as 30 euros for a day of parking in Dublin.

 Drivers in Cork and Dublin are very very nervous and impatient, but they aren’t reckless.
 On the rest of the island, it’s pretty easy and peaceful to drive.